hayden1126/wordle-solver/README.md

-# OUTDATED
-To be updated within this week.
-Version below is from before 15-2-2023

 # Wordle Solver
 Wordle Solver is a terminal based program that assists solving the Wordle game on https://www.nytimes.com/games/wordle/index.html .
 - The program works by filtering words using your input.